Apply for Assistance

 Are pre-planned and pre-paid funerals eligible for reimbursement if the individual died due to COVID-19?

 Any source of payment designated specifically to pay for a funeral in anticipation of a future death cannot be reimbursed under this assistance.
-This includes burial or funeral insurance, a pre-paid funeral contract, a pre-paid trust for funeral expenses, or an irrevocable trust for Medicare.
+This includes burial or funeral insurance, a pre-paid funeral contract, a pre-paid trust for funeral expenses, or an irrevocable trust for Medicaid.

 What is the deadline to apply for COVID-19 Funeral Assistance?